-In the event that the ADP2291 junction temperature rises above 135°C, thermal shutdown occurs.
-Extreme junction temperatures may be the result of excessive current operation and/or high ambient temperatures.
+If the ADP2291 junction temperature rises above 135°C, thermal shutdown occurs.
+Extreme junction temperatures can be the result of excessive current operation and/or high ambient temperatures.

 A 35°C temperature hysteresis is included so that the ADP2291 does not return to operation during thermal shutdown until the on-chip temperature drops below 100°C.